Myths about California Native Plants Many California native perennials can live for 25 or more years if treated right.

 3. California native plants look scrawny, scraggly and ratty.

 This myth was started from the fact that SOME plants undergo a semi-deciduous period in the summer through fall, to help them survive this dry, warm/hot season of the year.
 If you can't deal with that, you can minimize it by sprinkling the leaves occasionally, or you can plant EVERGREEN California native plants, such as Toyon, Coffeeberry, Mountain mahogany, Ceanothus, and manzanita, to name a few, which will not go deciduous.
 Also many native are treated like common garden plants, over watered, over fertilized etc. This stresses them out and they get diseases, die back and just look horrible.
 They are not petunias so don't treat them like ones!
 Common California native perennials like Penstemons, Monkey Flowers, can live for 20 or more years, petunias might live for two years, look good for one.
-Question, what happens if you treat the greenhouse grown stuff like a native plant?
+What happens if you treat the greenhouse grown stuff like a native plant?
 (Hint, rhymes with head.)
 Californians, why would you buy a plant from a box store that came from a greenhouse in Oregon thinking that it's any easier to grow than a native plant grown outdoors from California?
+One other note, if a native plant looks like it came from a florist, it did.
+And it will probably look like a florists bouquet after a few days in your yard.
+Smaller sized gallon plants are usually the safest.

 4. California native plants are hard to grow.